 - Inform SfN contact, in writing, if there are any changes to the event date, timeframe or location.

 - Utilize services of SfN's General Contractor for poster board orders at the SfN headquarter hotels.

-- Utilize the Society's exact meeting room setup for their event.
+- Organizers are required to utilize the Society's exact meeting room setup for their event.

 - Report all on-site changes, additions, and/or cancellations for audiovisual and logistical equipment to email@example.com.

-- Pay all post-meeting invoices with 30 days.
+- Pay all post-meeting invoices within 30 days.
 Organizers are responsible for charges incurred if SfN is not notified of any changes affecting invoicing.
-Organizers will receive an invoice from SfN after the annual meeting for all audiovisual related event charges.
-The Walter E. Washington Convention Center exclusive caterer will directly bill event organizers for all food and beverage orders.
+Organizers will receive an invoice from SfN after the annual meeting for all actual onsite audiovisual related event charges.
+The Walter E. Washington Convention Center exclusive caterer will directly bill event organizers for all food and beverages ordered.

 - Organizers of events assigned to a headquarter hotel: